 “Can I just run my Cult Beauty basket by you?” my friend asked casually.
 I was astonished, because filled with peel pads, moisture masks, an eyebrow gel and cleanser, it was just short of £400.
-They were all excellent products – she’d done her research, though I suppose you would when you’re dropping half of next month’s rent on what could be considered extraneous.
+They were all excellent products – she’d done her research, though I suppose you would if you were dropping half of next month’s rent on what could be considered extraneous.
 She’s sensible in that she saves money, files her utility bills and would never reheat rice, so it threw me a little.
 Of course, I know how much beauty means to people, me included, and her especially, but £400!
 I surveyed other friends expecting them to share my reaction, but they didn't balk at all.
-Quite the opposite, and "especially in times like these," said one.
+Quite the opposite, and "especially in times like these,” one said.

-During the 2001 recession Leonard Lauder (chairman of Estée Lauder Companies) hypothesised that lipstick sales spiked because people are willing to shell out of little luxuries in times of crisis.
+During the 2001 recession Leonard Lauder (chairman of Estée Lauder Companies) hypothesised that lipstick sales spiked because people were willing to shell out on little luxuries in times of crisis.
 This is that, right?
 Lipstick itself might be redundant during a pandemic that requires us to cover our mouths, but the point still stands that beauty makes people feel orderly, happy, and whole.
-And as a second lockdown looms, like they can muster the courage to get through yet another week.
+And in the midst of lockdown number two, like they can get through yet another week.
 But there's so much out there.
 So many brands and even more lofty promises, which is why it's more important than ever that what we recommend is the real deal.
 Stuff that's honest in its claims and hardworking in its pursuit.
 Enter, the below.

 If you listen very, very carefully, among the deluge of dreadful news, you can hear a cold wind and a crackling fire.
 The signs of a season that's punctuated by candles, light this up for a waft of bitter orange, lime and earthy cedarwood and vetiver.